gak25/tt06-8bit-cpu-ext/docs/info.md

 -->

 ## How it works
-This project is the most minimal extension (add MUL to ISA) of Ramyad Hadidi's 8-bit CPU that details the design and implementation of an 8-bit single-cycle microprocessor.
+This project is the most minimal extension (add CLR & MUL to ISA) of Ramyad Hadidi's 8-bit CPU that details the design and implementation of an 8-bit single-cycle microprocessor.
 The processor includes a register file and an Arithmetic Logic Unit (ALU).
 The design was crafted to handle a simple instruction set architecture (ISA) that supports basic ALU operations, load/store operations, and status checks for the ALU carry -- all within less than a week.
 While the current version lacks a program counter and external memory, thus omitting any form of jump operations, it provides a solid foundation for understanding basic computational operations within a custom CPU architecture.

 ### ISCA Overview
 The ISA is straightforward and is primarily focused on register operations and basic arithmetic/logic functions.
 Below is the breakdown of the instruction set: